MichaelDMinh/DemoProgrammingLanguage/README.md

 or
 The number is 10

-Next, to print, yeah is easy
+Next, to print, yeah, it's easy
 `print(num)`
 Mean
 Print the number 10